Request a call

 Individuals have a total of 90 days to complete the assessment requirements for each subject.

-The amount of training for this course is 15 hours per week.
-The amount of training is the hours an individual can expect to spend to complete their course work and assessments.
+The amount of training for this course is 5 – 7 hours per week.
+The amount of training is the hours an individual can expect to spend engaging in structured learning or tutor-led activities.

-In addition to the amount of training, individuals who are new to industry or vocational training could need up to 5 hours per week known as unsupervised hours.
+In addition to the amount of training and assessment hours, individuals who are new to industry or vocational training could need between 3 – 5 hours per week known as unsupervised hours.

 Additional study-related fees apply to formal extensions and re-enrolments.
 Please refer to the Vocational Education Fees schedule found here.

-Please also refer to the Vocational Education and Training (VET) Enrolment Terms and Conditions here or the Student Handbook here for important information on:
+Please also refer to the Vocational Education and Training (VET) Enrolment Terms and Conditions here or the Student Handbook here for important information on subject activation and completion timeframes, extensions, and subject re-enrolment.

 There are no entry or eligibility requirements for this qualification.